Srivedant Kar, World Economic Forum, +41795115436, firstname.lastname@example.org

 Glasgow, United Kingdom, 2 November 2021 -

-The companies – ADM, Amaggi, Bunge, Cargill, Golden Agri-Resources, JBS, Louis Dreyfus Company, Olam, Wilmar, Marfig, Viterra and COFCO International – manage large global trade volumes in key agricultural commodities, including more than half of both Brazilian soy exports and global palm oil trade.
+The companies – ADM, Amaggi, Bunge, Cargill, COFCO International, Golden Agri-Resources, JBS, Louis Dreyfus Company, Marfig, Olam Group, olam food ingredients (ofi), Viterra and Wilmar – manage large global trade volumes in key agricultural commodities, including more than half of both Brazilian soy exports and global palm oil trade.

 The statement, announced at the World Leaders’ Summit on Forests and Land Use at COP26, signals a commitment to take urgent collective action to include other key stakeholders in their supply chains.
 The goal is to identify solutions at scale to further progress on eliminating commodity-driven deforestation and reducing greenhouse gas emissions (GHG).